 As we know from dishes like eggs royale, smoked salmon and eggs makes a cracking combination, so we've reinvented the classic Scotch egg by replacing the traditional pork filling with smoked salmon.
 Boost the flavour further by adding herbs, capers, lemon and cayenne pepper.

 For inspiration on how best to serve this delicate, omega-rich fish, browse our salmon recipes.

 When it comes to Marmite, if you're in the 'love it' camp, then our sausage rolls might just be a life changer.
 Incorporate Marmite and mature cheddar cheese into the sausage meat and puff pastry to achieve a tangy, umami flavour sensation.
 These tasty morsels can be adapted to suit various occasions – serve mini rolls for a canapé, finger-length as a snack or leave them whole for lunch.

 If you love dunking a biscuit in your afternoon cuppa then why not try these two classic ingredients in a comforting pudding?
 The delicate flavour of tea pairs well with the punchy butterscotch sauce whilst the creamy cheesecake filling is balanced by a crumbly biscuit base.
 This can be made from your favourite dunking biscuit – Hobnobs, Digestives or Oreos all work well.

 Capture the classic taste of a G&T in a dessert showstopper.
-This indulgent meringue tart replicates the zingy taste of tonic with grapefruit, juniper berries and lemons in the filling, which contrasts well with the light and fluffy topping.
-A blowtorch isn't essential but will give your tart a nice scorched finished.
+This indulgent meringue tart replicates the zingy taste of gin and tonic with grapefruit, juniper berries and lemons in the filling, which contrasts well with the light and fluffy topping.
+A blowtorch isn't essential but will give your tart a nice scorched finish.

 Try more twists on classic recipes...